Slump Sale – Meaning

 Would it be correct to add negative net worth of the undertaking to the consideration received for determining capital gains on that sale?

-However, the above decisions were reversed by the Special Bench of ITAT Mumbai, in the case of Summit Securities Ltd., wherein it was held that negative net worth of an undertaking should not be ignored / disregarded for determining the capital gains on a slump sale.
+However, the above decisions were negated by the Special Bench of ITAT Mumbai, in the case of Summit Securities Ltd., wherein it was held that negative net worth of an undertaking should not be ignored / disregarded for determining the capital gains on a slump sale.
 The ITAT opined that net worth, when it is a negative figure, cannot be equated to zero and the same should be added to the sale consideration to arrive at capital gains.

 Whether transfer of undertaking for a consideration other than money be regarded as a Slump Sale?